elmilo/elmilo/README.md

 ### Hola 👋

-🌱 Aprendiendo un poco de ReactJS
+🌱 Aprendiendo un poco de React y sus derivados

 <!--
 **elmilo/elmilo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.